Steel / Stainless / Alloy Pipe Flanges per ASME / ANSI / AWWA / API

 What are API Flanges?

 API flanges are specialized flanges designed to handle the high-pressure and high-temperature requirements of the oil and gas industry, particularly in offshore drilling and refining operations.
 API flanges are made from stronger materials and have thicker walls.
 API flanges are also more likely to be forged or cast in one piece, which makes them stronger and less prone to leakage.
-As a result of their superior strength and durability, API flanges are often used in applications where high pressures and temperatures are present, such as
+As a result of their superior strength and durability, API flanges are often used in applications where high pressures and temperatures are present, such as:

-Types of API flanges
+Types of API Flanges

-• Weld neck flanges: These flanges have a long neck welded to the pipe.
+These flanges have a long neck welded to the pipe.

-• Threaded flanges: These flanges are screwed onto the end of a pipe.
+These flanges are screwed onto the end of a pipe.

-• Blind flanges: These flanges are used to close off the end of a pipe.
+These flanges are used to close off the end of a pipe.

 API Flanges in the Oil and Gas Industry